Frequently Asked Questions

 Do you have experience working with Complex Trauma (CPTSD)?

-I have worked with a number of clients experiencing complex trauma symptoms and have pursued additional training in somatic therapy for developmental trauma with Kathy Kain (coauthor of Nurturing Resilience).
-I have also acted as teaching assistant for 2 cohorts of her year-long trainings.
+Yes, I have worked with a number of clients with complex trauma symptoms and have taken additional training in somatic therapy for developmental trauma with Kathy Kain (coauthor of Nurturing Resilience).
+I have also been a teaching assistant for 2 cohorts of her year-long trainings.

 C-PTSD is most often seen in clients who have experienced abusive, perfectionistic, neglectful and/or invalidating childhoods.
-However, it may also arise from other circumstances of high stress over extended periods of time – incarceration, war, extended political violence and oppression, membership in high demand groups and cults and even burnout and compassion fatigue amongst front line care providers and activists can create the symptoms of complex trauma.
+However, it can also arise from high stress situations over extended periods of time – incarceration, war, extended political violence and oppression, membership in high demand groups and cults and even burnout and compassion fatigue among front line care providers and activists can create the symptoms of complex trauma.
+Journalist Eve Ettinger has suggested that burnout and C-PTSD share very similar symptoms.

-Somatic therapy for C-PTSD often requires a more patient pace of work – at first clients may have a difficult time recognizing body sensations or may only notice unpleasant body sensations.
-Healing from C-PTSD involves careful attention to building trust, navigating shame, and moving at the pace that your nervous system sets for the work.
-Everything we do is geared towards recovering a client's embodied sense of agency and dignity.
+Somatic therapy for C-PTSD requires a slower and more patient pace of work.
+At first, clients may find it difficult to feel their bodies or may notice primarily unpleasant sensations.
+Healing from C-PTSD means building trust, navigating shame, and moving at the pace that one’s nervous system sets for the work.
+Everything we do together is geared towards recovering an embodied sense of choice and dignity.

-Sometimes complex trauma symptoms can leave clients feeling as if they are going around in circles using talk therapy by itself.
-Working somatically - with the nervous system and the body directly - can often bring traction to other approaches.
+Complex trauma symptoms can leave clients feeling as if they are going around in circles relying on talk therapy by itself.
+Working somatically - with the nervous system and the body directly - can be a helpful addition to other approaches.
 Through my experience providing SE therapy in residential recovery centers, I am used to working with psychotherapists and other providers as a team.
 Learn more about C-PTSD.

 Is Somatic Experiencing Therapy Helpful for Anxiety?

-Somatic Experiencing techniques tend to focus as much on the sensations or “felt sense” of anxiety as the story line associated with it.
+Somatic Experiencing techniques tend to focus as much on the sensations or “felt sense” of anxiety as the associated story line.
 Often, anxiety can be an expression of the Flight reaction in the nervous system – an overwhelming response to threat or perceived threat that may be more related to conditions in the past than to a client’s present circumstance.
+It can feel like a powerful impulse to flee, escape or be reassured.

-With somatics for anxiety, we work with sensations in the body that arise when we discuss the anxiety or its triggers in a gradual fashion.
-Clients learn to safely release the pent up urgency of past events that interfere with their ability to feel present, safe, and resourced in the here and now.
+With somatics for anxiety, we work with the sensations in the body that arise when we discuss the anxiety and its triggers.
+Clients learn to safely release the pent up urgency of the past events that get in the way of feeling present, safe, and resourced in the here and now.

 Can Somatic Experiencing therapy help with panic attacks and anxiety attacks?